UK Crossroads: 4-Way Priority and the Right-Turn Rule

-Crossroads concentrate three or four directions of traffic into a single point.
-Reading priority correctly is half the skill; the other half is the right-turn conflict that most learners get wrong on first attempt.
+Crossroads concentrate three or four directions of traffic into one point.
+Reading priority is half the skill; the right-turn conflict is the half most learners get wrong first time.

 A crossroads is a junction where two roads cross at a single point, producing four directions of approach and four possible exits.
 They can be controlled (with traffic lights, give way signs, or stop signs) or uncontrolled.
 The challenge of any crossroads is that traffic from all four directions can arrive simultaneously, so priority rules have to resolve the conflict.